dnovichman/dnovichman.github.io/theteam.md

 permalink: /theteam/
 ---

-Rokel Delivery Services has a wide range of members with varying specialities.
+Rokel Delivery Services has a wide range of members with varying specialisations.
 Information on some members of the team can be found below.